CoderDojoLu/blog.coderdojo.lu/content/join-the-dojo.md

 Email: steve@localhost.lu
 Summary: :yin_yang: CoderDojo Luxembourg let the coding gain momentum

-# CoderDojo Luxembourg the only place in Luxembourg where you can learn to code… for free
+# CoderDojo Luxembourg the only place in Luxembourg where you can learn to code from 6pm to 8pm for free every Week

 <a href="https://en.wikipedia.org/wiki/Wikipedia:Too_long;_didn%27t_read" target="_blank">tl;dr</a>: